Josh Jung Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.92 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (95 total, one per game).
+- Guardians pitchers combine to allow 95 home runs (one per game), the fifth-fewest in baseball.

-- Williams makes the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- Bibee gets the start for the Guardians, his 14th of the season.
+He is 5-2 with a 3.34 ERA and 71 strikeouts through 70 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Kansas City Royals, the righty went 5 2/3 innings, allowing three earned runs while surrendering eight hits.
+- His most recent time out was on Thursday, July 6 against the Kansas City Royals, when the righty went five innings, surrendering one earned run while allowing four hits.

-- The 23-year-old has amassed a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to his opponents.
+- In 13 games this season, the 24-year-old has a 3.34 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.